Peterish/Error-Handler/README.md

 Follow these steps to get the project up and running on your local machine.

-**Prerequisites**

-    - Node.js and npm installed on your machine.

-- Clone this repository locally - git clone https://github.com/your-username/your-contract.git
-- Change directory into your project - cd your-contract-app
-- Install dependencies using npm install.
+- Copy the Pish.sol code to Remix IDE
-- Compile the contract using Hardhat - npx hardhat compile
+- Compile and deploy the contract
-- Deploy the contract using Hardhat.
+- Interact with the deployed contract by calling the functions

 ## Author

-- 0xPeterIsh
+- 0xPeterish